tmbo/questionary/docs/source/pages/advanced.rst

 ****************

-Here we see an example of :code:`validate` being used on a :meth:`~questionary.password` prompt to enforce complexity rquirements:
+Here we see an example of :code:`validate` being used on a :meth:`~questionary.password` prompt to enforce complexity requirements:

 .. code-block:: python3